bashbug/tango-scene-reconstructor/README.md

 ![alt tag](https://github.com/bashbug/TangoProject/blob/master/img/tango_mesh_and_pose_graph_with_red_loops.png)

 and its given Pose graph generated with g2o.
 The red lines are detected loop closures by the FTFMS method.
-The result of the FTFMS optimized graph and model shows an more accurate alginment.
+The result of the FTFMS optimized graph and model shows a more accurate alginment.

 ![alt tag](https://github.com/bashbug/TangoProject/blob/master/img/ftfsm_mesh_and_pose_graph_with_red_loops.png)